-The Jewish people, as represented by the Jewish Agency for Palestine, has declared itself willing to co-operate in the implementation of this compromise solution because it made an effort to approach the problem in a realistic spirit, to understand the difficulties which the world is today confronted with, and also to understand and admit the legitimate rights and interests of the other section of the population of Palestine; namely, the Arabs of Palestine.
-Today, we are engaged in a new chapter of strife, but we firmly hope and believe that beyond that period of strife which we hope will not be of too long a duration - there will lie a long period of future history which will witness closer and closer collaboration between us and our Arab neighbours.
+The Jewish people as represented by the Jewish Agency for Palestine, has declared itself willing to co-operate in the implementation of this compromise solution because it made an effort to approach the problem in a realistic spirit, to understand the difficulties which the world is today confronted with, and also to understand and admit the legitimate rights and interests of the other section of the population of Palestine; namely, the Arabs of Palestine.
+Today, we are engaged in a new chapter of strife, but we firmly hope and believe that beyond that period of strife - which we hope will not be of too long a duration - there will lie a long period of future history which will witness closer and closer collaboration between us and our Arab neighbours.
 Even today, while on the surface there is nothing but opposition, and all the ordinary reader of newspapers reads about are incidents of attacks, of clashes, of victims claimed by these clashes, beneath that boiling and bubbling surface, there are very deep and stable layers of desire for peace, of determination to preserve peace and friendly relations among the Arab population with regard to us.
-I have found a widespread readiness among the Arab population to acquiesce in this decision.
 I have found widespread reluctance to engage in trouble at present.